Key points

 Providers help you work towards your goals.
 They may need to understand what your goals are and how they can help you.
 You can decide if you want to give consent for your providers to see your NDIS plan.

-Once your plan is approved, it is time to find the providers in your area that offer the services, products and supports you need to pursue your goals.
+Once your plan is approved, it is time to find the providers in your area that offer the NDIS supports you need to pursue your goals.

 Choosing a provider